chamilo/chamilo-lms/plugin/zoom/README.md

      - End Meeting
      - Participant/Host joined meeting
      - Participant/Host left meeting
+     - Start Webinar
+     - End Webinar
+     - Participant/Host joined webinar
+     - Participant/Host left webinar
      - All Recordings have completed
      - Recording transcript files have completed

     Then click on Done then on Save and copy your Verification Token to the field below.
 10. click on Continue

 ## Changelog